 To administer any medication or medical procedure, action pact must have written, and signed documentation from the physician prescribing the medication and signed permission from the parent/guardian.
 Parents can pick up an Authorization for Medication Administration form from the Head Start/Early Head Start Center.
-Parents must check in all medication that is to be administered with the Center Coordinator/Lead Teacher or designee.
+Parents must check in all medication that is to be administered with the Center Coordinator or designee prior to the children starting school.
+A child will not be able to start school until we have the medication.
 All medicines must be in their original container.
 Medication that can be administered before or after school hours will not be administered at school.
 If a child has an emergency medication such an epi-pen or inhaler, the child cannot attend school without the medication.
 If medication is to be given during school hours, explain to the pharmacist that the medication will be given during school hours, and the medication will need to be divided into two labeled prescription bottles.